-And so, in our local writing project sites and across our national network, we call ourselves to service and hold ourselves accountable.
+And so, as we look toward 2021 in our local Writing Project sites and across our national network, we call ourselves to service and hold ourselves accountable.
 To our colleagues working toward this vision, we are your partner.
-To the communities and families our writing projects serve, we stand with you.
-To the writers and journalists practicing our core discipline in the face of great challenge, we see you.
-To our nation’s youth, we will be your ally in building a just and peaceful future.
+To the communities and families our Writing Project sites serve, we stand with you.
+To the writers and journalists practicing our core discipline in the face of great challenges, we see you and the work you do.
+To our nation’s youth, we will be your ally in building a just, healthy, and peaceful future.

 Let’s work together to create lasting change.